-The success of your retirement will depend on you making this a living, ongoing process.
-One which is flexible and takes into account changes in your personal life or circumstances.
+The success of your retirement will depend on you making planning a part of your life.
+A living, ongoing process.
+Tweaking and adjusting.
+Being adaptable and flexing to the changes in your world.

-Planning for your retirement will make you one of a very small minority of retirees who actually take control of their destiny.
+Planning for your retirement will make you one of a tiny minority of retirees who actually take control of their destiny.

 Wouldn't you like to be one of them?